splunk/public-o11y-docs/gdi/monitors-databases/sql.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the SQL monitor.
 See benefits, install, configuration, and metrics

-.. note:: If you're using the Splunk Distribution of the OpenTelemetry Collector and want to collect SQL metrics, use the native OTel :ref:`sqlquery-receiver` component.
+.. caution:: Smart Agent monitors are being deprecated.
+To collect SQL metrics use the native OpenTelemetry :ref:`sqlquery-receiver` component.

 The SQL monitor gathers database usage metrics from SQL queries on your databases.
 It's available for Kubernetes, Windows, and Linux.